 Is the dredging in Oceanside to be done mechanically or hydraulically?

 The dredging is performed hydraulically.
-The dredge vessel knows where the sand is located.
-It is mapped out by survey of the bottom of the harbor entrance.
-The survey has been conducted by USACE.
+A survey is conducted by the USACE to map out the sand location and depth for the dredging vessel to utilize.
 The dredge has a hydraulically operated auger that combs the bottom of the entrance sucking sand into the intake.
-A very large pumps sucks the sand into a pipe which runs along the beach and places the sand where it is needed as determined by the contractor and USACE.
-If the waves are large or the swell is very active the auger cannot maintain a steady contact with the sea bottom.
-Waves could cause the vessel to rise and lower rapidly which could cause damage to the auger.
-For that reason, even on a clear sunny day, dredging activity could be suspended until the swell calms.
+A very large pumps sucks the excess sand into a pipe, which is run along the beach to place the sand where it is needed.
+This is determined by the contractor and USACE.
+If the waves are large or the swell is very active the auger cannot maintain a steady contact with the sea bottom potentially damaging the auger.
+For that reason, even on a clear sunny day, dredging activity can be suspended to wait for calmer conditions.

 Are you still able to access the beach?